“So, you’ve found the closest thing to paradise here.”

 “A template?
 That’s a good word.
 Yes, we’d like to think it’s a sort of template.”

 Tricia Fitzwarren, at forty-six, still did not need to try with men.
 Echoing comments she liked and ignoring the rest, she worked by subtle reward, not argument.
-When repeating a man’s words, she gave a look of shrewd complicity and a smile which was almost a flirt – but never quite.
+When repeating a man’s words she gave a look of shrewd complicity and a smile which was almost a flirt – but never quite.
 This reverse flattery quickly had men trained.

-Dressed in simple white top and calf-length jeans, strolling her own beach with a suitably entranced male reporter and two post-teen male technicians who were beyond entranced…Tricia Fitz was as in-element as it was possible to be.
+Dressed in white linen top and calf-length jeans, strolling her own beach with a suitably entranced male reporter and two post-teen male technicians who were beyond entranced…Tricia Fitz was as in-element as it was possible to be.

 “So, Tricia, we see a woman with a career in modelling and acting still beckoning, in spite – dare I say – of the embrace of motherhood and advancing years…”

 “You may dare say, Gavin.
 Motherhood and advancing years are both to be embraced, after all.
 And, as you say, other doors have not closed.
 Modelling is not a priority, but theatre remains a dream for me, after so much film and television.
 But right now I – or rather, we – have been adopted by this piece of wilderness, and there’s an overwhelming sense of obligation.”

 “Obligation?”
 A faint jerk of the head to the technicians.
 This could be the Sixty Minutes moment.

 “Yes, obligation.
 This is the front line in a war.
 It’s a war to save our mother, the Earth.
 Right here.
 It’s about fighting or dying.”